And Atoll (biosphere reserve)

 And Atoll Biosphere Reserve is a Biosphere reserve located in the Federated States of Micronesia (FSM).
-It was declared in 2007 and covers on area of 950 ha on land and waters associated with the And Atoll.
+It was declared in 2007 and covers on area of 950 ha on land and waters associated with the Ant Atoll.

 UNESCO description

 And Atoll is biologically and topographically representative of a vast majority of the atolls around Federated States of Micronesia (FSM).
 It is the most biologically diverse and undisturbed atoll in Pohnpei, Pohnpei's number one marine Area of Biological Significance (ABS) and one of the identified 24 “Priority Action Areas” in the Eco-regional Plan under the National Biodiversity Strategic Action Plan (NBSAP).